FrankObedi/FrankObedi/README.md

 ## 🌱 Lifelong Learner:

-Currently, I'm broadening my expertise by exploring **PHP and MySQL**, with a focus on building dynamic, database-driven web applications. <br>
+Currently, I'm broadening my expertise by exploring **PHP, MySQL and Linux**, with a focus on building dynamic, database-driven web applications. <br>
-In school I'm currently studying the following course:

-- CP476 - Internet Computing
-- CP423 - Text Retrieval and Search Engines

 I'm eager to collaborate with like-minded individuals who are as dedicated to **technology and teamwork** as I am.
 Let's connect and innovate together.